Navigation Menu+

 Nature in South Holland

-While South Holland is mostly known for its urban areas and bustling cities like The Hague and Rotterdam, it also boasts several areas of natural beauty and diverse landscapes.
+While South Holland province is mostly known for its urban areas and bustling cities like The Hague and Rotterdam, it also boasts several areas of natural beauty and diverse landscapes.
 There’s a long stretch of beach and nearby dunes, plenty of small forests and reservations, and a lot of water.
 One of the larges natural reserves is the northern part of the National Park de Biesbosch.
 This expansive wetland area consists of a network of rivers, creeks, and lush marshes and it’s home to numerous bird species.
 You can explore the park by boat or by walking, immersing yourself in the serene atmosphere and observe the rich flora and fauna.

 Other natural area in South Holland are Voornes Duin, The Hague Forest, Goudse Hout (forest near Gouda), the dune area stretching from Scheveningen to Katwijk, including Dune Reservation Meijendel-Kievietsduin, Reeuwijkse plassen, Tiengementen, Zwanburgerpolder, Polderpark Cronesteyn.